astro4dev/OAD-Data-Science-Toolkit/README.md

 - Instructors with easily accessible guidance and further information on how to teach effectively and inclusively.

 ## <i class="icon-upload"></i> Help contribute
 We are looking for contributors who are willing to share their teaching materials.
 In particular, we are looking for teaching materials which use astronomical examples to teach data science concepts.
-If you have material, but don't know how to contribute your work on github, please feel free to contact [Dr. Paul A. Wilson](https://www.paulanthonywilson.com/contact/).
+Simply fork the repository, add your content and create a pull request.
+If you have material, but don't know how to contribute your work on github, please feel free to check out <a href="https://guides.github.com/activities/forking/" target="_blank">this guide</a> or contact [Dr. Paul A. Wilson](https://www.paulanthonywilson.com/contact/) for help.

 ## About the Office of Astronomy for Development
 ![](images/OAD_logo.png?raw=true)